Amy Barlow

-Amy Barlow (also Patience Cropper and Amy McDonald) is a fictional character from the British ITV soap opera Coronation Street, portrayed by Elle Mulvaney.
+Amy Barlow (also McDonald, also known as Patience Cropper) is a fictional character from the British ITV soap opera Coronation Street, portrayed by Elle Mulvaney.
 She was born on screen during the episode broadcast on 9 February 2004.
-To date, the character has been portrayed by eight child actors; Holly Bowyer, Rebecca Pike, Louisa Morris, Rachel and Sarah Corker, Madison Hampson, Amber Chadwick and Elle Mulvaney, making her the most recast character in Coronation Street.
-Although Amy's surname has stayed Barlow, Chadwick was credited as Amy McDonald for three episodes from 2009 to 2010.
+To date, the character has been portrayed by eight child actors; Holly Bowyer, Rebecca Pike, Louisa Morris, Rachel and Sarah Corker, Madison Hampson, Amber Chadwick and Elle Mulvaney.